data-dynamics/MI4Hybrid/README.md

 6. swss_sim.m is a function that generates simulated I/O data for state-space models defined on StateSpace.m or UnStateSpace.m

+7. poly_sim.m is a function that generates simulated I/O data for polynomial models defined on PolyModel.m or UnPolyModel.m

-7. InvalidationARX.m is a function that applies an invalidation algorithm to a non-switched ARX models.
+8. invalidation_arx.m is a function that applies an invalidation algorithm to non-switched ARX models.

-8. InvalidationSS.m is a function that applies an invalidation algorithm to a non-switched state-space models.
+9. invalidation_ss.m is a function that applies an invalidation algorithm to non-switched state-space models.

-9. SARX_MILP.m is a function that applies an invalidation algorithm to any switched or non-switched ARX models.
+10. invalidation_sarx_milp.m is a function that applies an invalidation algorithm to any switched or non-switched ARX models.

-10. SWA_MILP.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.
+11. invalidation_swa_milp.m is a function that applies an invalidation algorithm to any switched or non-switched state-space models.

+12. invalidation_poly.m is a function that applies an invalidation algorithm to non-switched polynomial models.

 #####In the folder "examples":